telerik/fiddler-everywhere-docs/rules-presets/block-and-allow-lists/block-traffic-from-specific-processes.md

 position: 30
 ---

-# Blocking Traffic From Specific Processes
+# Blocking Traffic from Specific Processes

 With Fiddler Everywhere, you can create a rule that automatically blocks traffic from any matched processes by forcibly closding the ongoing HTTP connection.